xlsksh1/xtts-mantella-custom-voices-pack/README.md

 I'll be using Skyrim to explain.
 These are the instructions for the current Mantella and XTTS-Mantella-Server version as of time of writting.

 1. Find the NPC files of the NPC you want to target, you will need the in-game name of the NPC and its voice `.wav` sound voice files for training.
-Loose files will have these `.wav` files under `{Mod File}\Sound\Voice\{Mod}.esp\{npc_voicetype}\`.
+Loose files will have these `.wav` files under `{Mod File}\Sound\Voice\{Mod}.esp\{npc_voicetype}\` in the form of `.fuz` files that must be converted to `.wav`.
 If your NPC is bundled within a `.bsa` file, use [BAE](https://www.nexusmods.com/skyrimspecialedition/mods/974/) to extract them to loose files.
 2. Download and install [XTTS Mantella API Server](https://www.nexusmods.com/skyrimspecialedition/mods/113445).
-Make sure to also download the `gradio mantella request test` files which you will use in step 4.
+Make sure to also download the `gradio mantella request test` files which you will use in step 4, and place it inside this XTTS server's folder too.
+3. Prepare your `.wav` files by extracting them from your `.fuz` files.
+Use [Yakitori Audio Converter](https://www.nexusmods.com/skyrimspecialedition/mods/17765) to achieve this.
+Simple find the npc voice folder with all of the `.fuz` files, and batch convert them to `.wav`.
-3. Within the XTTS mantella root folder, you will need to create a `speakers\{lang}\{npc_name}` folder, where `{lang}` is the target language of your file and `{npc_name}` is your NPC name.
+4. Within the XTTS mantella root folder, you will need to create a `speakers\{lang}\{npc_name}` folder, where `{lang}` is the target language of your file and `{npc_name}` is your NPC name.
 Carefully select your `.wav` files and place them in this folder.
 If you are lazy just put all `.wav` of your NPC in this folder.
    - i.e `speakers\en\sofia` will contain all of the chosen sofia `.wav` files.
    - Warning: You want the `npc_name` and NOT the voicetype, since Mantella currently uses the NPC name when calling XTTS.
+5. Run `xtts-api-server-mantella.exe` so it boots up the server and trains your voice.
+XTTS will generate the trained latent speaker JSON file under `latent_speaker_folder\{lang}\{npc_name}.json`.
+After it generates the `.json` file and the xtts server loads.
+Check your files that this `.json` file was generated.
-4. Generate and Test your voice by running the following from the xtts server root folder: `.\gradio_xtts_mantella_request.exe --text {text} --language {lang} --speaker_wav {npc_name}`.
+6. Test your voice by running the following from the xtts server root folder using your shell/terminal: `.\gradio_xtts_mantella_request.exe --text {text} --language {lang} --speaker_wav {npc_name}`.
 An `output` .wav file is generated which contains the text you are testing.
-This command will also generate the trained latent speaker JSON file under `latent_speaker_folder\{lang}\{npc_name}.json`.
+Make sure the xtts is running whil running this command.
    - Ex: `.\gradio_xtts_mantella_request.exe --text "Hello There Dragonborn, where shall we go tonight?
 Where ever it is, I just want some ale." --language en --speaker_wav sofia`
-  - Note: You don't really need to run this since just running the xtts server itself will generate them.
-5. If you are not happy with the generated sample voice, you may delete the generated `latent_speaker_folder` JSON file.
-Repeats steps 3-5 until you are happy with your voice samples.
+7. If you are not happy with the generated sample voice, you may delete the generated `latent_speaker_folder` JSON file.
+Repeats steps 4-6 until you are happy with your voice samples.
-6. IMPORTANT!!
+8. IMPORTANT!!
 Make sure to test your files locally using a local XTTS within your game.
-Boot up skyrim and find your NPC, then talk to them using Mantella spell.
+Boot up skyrim and find your NPC, then talk to them using the Mantella spell.
-7. If everything is fine, you may then finally push you `json` latent files to this repository.
+9. If everything is fine, you may then finally push your `json` latent files to this repository.
 Create a pull-request with these files.
 The file is what was generated in step 4, `latent_speaker_folder\{lang}\{npc_name}.json`.

 ## Reference